Mistral · Open-Weight · Modified MIT

 Mistral Medium 3.5: 128B Dense, 4-GPU Open-Weight

 Mistral Medium 3.5 (April 30, 2026) is the French AI lab Mistral's unified flagship — 128 billion dense parameters, 256K context, 77.6% SWE-Bench Verified, modified MIT licensed.
-The big design choice: it replaces three previously-separate Mistral models (Magistral / Pixtral / Devstral) with one model that handles general reasoning, vision, and coding equally well.
+The big design choice: a single model that handles general reasoning, vision, and coding well, and it took over as the default model in Mistral's Vibe CLI (replacing Devstral 2).
+Mistral still ships its separate Devstral 2 open-weight coding line alongside it.
 Runs on 4× H100 at full precision, or 1× H100 / 2× RTX 5090 at Q4 quantization.
 This is the realistic open-weight choice for prosumer hardware.

 Key takeaways